stackbit-projects/thoughtful-octopus-99aa9/src/pages/about.md

     bulletpoints:
       - title: We love the Teams
         description: >-
-          > If you want to finish something with fast, go alone, if you go for the distance then go together.
+          > If you want to finish something fast, go alone, if you go for the distance then go together.
 If you’re experiencing too much grief along the way, you’re probably not on the same team.
 Then go for Teams for Teams the Belbin Role distribution plugin instead.
         image: images/nan_talk.jpg
       - title: We think plants are the future
         description: >-